Qualification Project (former Milestone Project) – Research Commercialisation from Publicly Funded Research

-Typical activities include clarifying area of application, market potential and willingness to pay, and developing business models and strategies.
+Typical activities include optimising, clarifying and demonstrating technology concepts and verifying results.
+Clarifying areas of application, market potential and willingness to pay, and developing business models and strategies.
 Establishing contact with potential investors, partners, customers and users.
-Registering patents.
-Clarifying and demonstrating technology concepts and verifying results.
+"Freedom to operate", prepare and submit patent applications.

 The following are examples of costs that cannot be included in the project costs:

 - costs related to new PhD- or post-doctoral candidates, but PhD- and post-doctoral candidates can be included in the project group

 - licences or purchase of the rights to research results

 - costs related to the maintenance of patents, marketing and other operational activities

 Scope of funding

 Under this call, funding may be sought for up to 100 per cent of the budgeted project costs, and there is no own contribution requirement.